commonsharp/SurvivalProject-Server/README.md

 **When I say that a game mode (such as soccer) is working, I mean that you can start a game, the rounds system is working (in this case - goals), you can finish a game and see the results of who won and who lost.
 The elements/code/experience/guild experience gained is not implemented yet.
 Also you don't get kills/downs/wins/loses.
 It just means the game mode is opertional.**

 # TODO
+- [ ] Sort the userSessions by username, and when you search for a user, use binary search.
 - [ ] Lose/gain money when you buy/sell scrolls.
 - [ ] Add experience/elements after a kill in big matches.
 - [ ] Add experience/elements after a kill in other modes (not big matches/quests).